 4. Map Out Your Goals

-This is the last step to the 4 Steps To Getting Clients In Your Business.
-If you want to make XX amount of dollars in your business each month you’ll need to figure out how many clients/course sales/products sold that you’ll need in order to achieve that goal.
+If you want to make XX amount of dollars in your business each month you’ll need to figure out how many clients/course sales/products sold you’ll need in order to achieve that goal.
 It’s not enough to say “I want to make 10K in my business this month”.
 You have to say “I want 10K in my business this month” and then plan out what that might take to get you there.
 For me, if I said “I want to make 10K this month” I would have to book 3 clients.
-Once I know how many clients I need I then need to figure out how many strategy calls I’ll need to be on in order to make the 3 client sign ups possible.
+Once I know how many clients I need I then need to figure out how many strategy calls I'll need to be on in order to make the 3 client sign-ups possible.

 Again, it’s not enough to say “I want XX” and hope it happens.
 You have to say “I want XX” and then make an actionable plan to achieve that.